Yandex Cloud

 18. Under Access, configure one of the methods of connecting to nodes in a Managed Service for Kubernetes node group:

-• To connect to nodes via OS Login, select the Access by OS Login option.
+• To connect to nodes via OS Login, select Access by OS Login.

-If you select this option, you will be unable to specify SSH keys because these connection methods are mutually exclusive.
+In this case, you will not be able to specify SSH keys because these connection methods are mutually exclusive.

 For more information on how to configure and use OS Login, see Connecting to a node via OS Login.

-• To connect to nodes using SSH keys, specify the required details:
+• To connect to nodes using SSH keys, specify the required credentials:

 • In the SSH key field, paste the contents of the public key file.